7700 San Felipe St #350, Houston, TX 77063, USA

 What are your credentials and professional background for doing therapy?
 How much experience do you have as a therapist?

-I have a bachelor’s degree in journalism, a master’s degree in marriage and family therapy, and am currently a Ph.D. candidate in marriage and family therapy at the University of Louisiana at Monroe.
+I have a bachelor’s degree in journalism from the University of Texas at Austin, a master’s degree in marriage and family therapy from the University of Houston – Clear Lake, and a Ph.D. in marriage and family therapy from the University of Louisiana at Monroe.

 Prior to becoming a therapist, I was a classically-trained singer, who entered the University of Texas on a music scholarship.
 I also worked as a magazine editor and was a marketing director for a large bank before I became a therapist.
 I have been in private practice for nearly 20 years.